thosgood/this-weeks-finds/markdown/151-200/week171.md

-In the theory of quantum gravity where space is just 2-dimensional (a toy model), we can take the Voronoi diagram and label its edges by spins j = 0, 1/2, 1, ... which match, as well as possible, the lengths of the edge of the Delaunay triangulation which it intersects.
+In the theory of quantum gravity where space is just 2-dimensional (a toy model), we can take the Voronoi diagram and label its edges by spins
+$j = 0, 1/2, 1, \ldots$ which match, as well as possible, the lengths of the edge of the Delaunay triangulation which it intersects.
 This will give us a spin network.
 Averaging over all ways of sprinking the points, we then get Bombelli's "random weave state".
 The same sort of idea works in higher dimensions, too.

-Finally, Michael Seifert's paper is an excellent undergraduate thesis on loop quantum gravity, done with the help of \mathsf{Set}h Major.
+Finally, Michael Seifert's paper is an excellent undergraduate thesis on loop quantum gravity, done with the help of Seth Major.
 After a nice review of the basics, it studies some operators that act on the Hilbert space of states of a single spin network vertex: in particular, the volume operator and some less familiar operators that measure the angles between spin network edges.
-He proves some nice things about these, and also gets some interesting numerical results - which someone should make into theorems.
-The relation between 3d geometry and the representation theory of \mathrm{SU}(2) still has unexplored wrinkles!
+He proves some nice things about these, and also gets some interesting numerical results --- which someone should make into theorems.
+The relation between 3d geometry and the representation theory of $\mathrm{SU}(2)$ still has unexplored wrinkles!

 ------------------------------------------------------------------------